DevByShrirang/Linux_SRE_Devops_Notes/Docker/dockerfile_expanation.md

 ✅ Wrap-up Summary

 👉 “In short, this Dockerfile follows best practices — multi-stage for smaller images, caching dependencies for faster builds, running as non-root for security, JVM tuning with JAVA_OPTS, and flexible runtime configuration using ENTRYPOINT + CMD.
 This is production-ready, efficient, and secure.”

+during the build stage maven reads pom.xml to download dependencies and compile the source code into runnable JAR file which is then copied into final runtime image